May 13, 1943 — July 26, 1992

 Mary Wells singing “My Guy” on Shindig

 Her plan was to write music and she approached Tamla Records' Barry Gordy with a song.
-She hoped that Jackie Wilson, one of his stars, would record it.
+She hoped that Jackie Wilson, one of Gordy's stars, would record it.
 Gordy asked Wells to sing the song to him and he decided that Wells was the one for the song and signed her to his new label: Motown.

 Mary Wells contracted cancer of the larynx in 1990.
 And "Despite her health condition, Wells was always upbeat and courageous.
 She began taking long trips, including one to New York in which she was the focus of a "Joan Rivers Show."
 Her tribute on the show included a warm and generous phone call from Little Richard and a loving video dedication from Stevie Wonder, who, in her honor, sang "My Guy" rewritten as "My Girl."
-[Official site] According to her obituary in the New York Times, "After the operation, Ms. Wells had chemotherapy.
+[Official site] According to her New York Times obituary, "After the operation, Ms. Wells had chemotherapy.
 In June 1991, doctors found the cancer was spreading, and she began an experimental drug regimen.
 She resumed chemotherapy late in 1991."
-[NYT obit] In debt and without insurance, she lost her home.
+In debt and without insurance, she lost her home.
 Several prominent musicians helped raise money for her or provided funds outright.

 Wells died on July 26, 1992 and is buried at Forest Lawn Memorial Park.